 - Do you everyday situations or activities because they make you anxious?

-- Do you experience sudden, unexpected panic attacks that quickly makes your heart beat?
+- Do you experience sudden, unexpected panic attacks that make your heart beat faster?

-- Do you feel like danger and catastrophe to threaten every corner?
+- Do you feel like danger and catastrophe threaten around every corner?

-If you’re still not sure whether you need to speak to a psychiatrist or psychologist, there are some lifestyle changes you can make to reduce the symptoms of anxiety:
+If you’re still not sure whether you need to speak to a psychiatrist or psychologist, there are some lifestyle changes you can make to reduce the symptoms of anxiety in the meantime:

 - Be disciplined in your sleeping habits